2022-enos/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents l fmt, numerical and hidden files end .
+displays current directory contents in long format, with user and group IDs displayed numerically and hidden files.